 I think that I repined this idea from another music teacher in my district and I thought it was awesome!
 As I was looking at it I followed the link and my internal monologue was saying “Man, this is cool.
 I wonder if it could be adapted to turn into flashcards.
 Maybe I can ask the teacher who made them…” and then when I got to the FREE DOWNLOAD on the TPT store I realized that this was created by my old lead teacher, a friend who used to teach in the district but has now gone off to get an Arts admin degree.
 Can’t wait to email Beth and see if she has used these as flashcards or see if she would allow me to adapt them into flashcards.

 I am always looking for new and different ways to teach composition.
 We have lots of different kinds of learners and as much as people don’t realize it, learning note value and adding the fractions of notes is hard!
 I’m always looking for ways to help my struggling kids learn how notes go together to make a measure.

 This post is super fun and has some great ideas about how to use one piece of paper to remind, prompt, and encourage students.
 I love how notes are added near the bottom and how kids could conceivably play the composition on their recorder when they finish.
 Awesome idea!
 I love what Bonnie is doing over on her blog Melody Soup!

+With this pin you’ll not only get a cool handout but a blog post and the composition activity to go with it.
+I really like a lot of the things from this blog including the title: “Relentlessly Fun, Deceptively Educational.”
 Like I said, I’m loving all the cool composition ideas that I’m seeing out there on Pinterest and this one is a must visit!
 I love this visual aid.
-One of my goals today is to resize this, print on cardstock, and laminate it!
+One of my goals today is to resize this, print on card stock, and laminate it!
 I want this to be a hand-held reminder that all my kids take with them when they go to compose.
-What a great reminder!